$\mathbb{K}$-framings and $\mathbb{K}$-quadratic forms on surfaces

 We introduce the notions of $\mathbb{K}$-framings, based $\mathbb{K}$-framings and relative $\mathbb{K}$-framings of a compact connected oriented surface $\Sigma$ for any commutative ring $\mathbb{K}$ with unit, and a map which maps a based loop on $\Sigma$ to a homology class of its unit tangent bundle $U\Sigma$, which recovers Johnson's lifting in the case $\mathbb{K} = \mathbb{Z}/2$.
 This generalizes the correspondence between a quadratic form and a spin structure established by Johnson to any commutative ring $\mathbb{K}$ with unit.
 If the genus of $\Sigma$ is positive, we have a bijection between the set of $\mathbb{K}$-framings and the set of some twisted cocycles of the mapping class group of the surface $\Sigma$.
 Through this bijection, in the case where the boundary $\partial\Sigma$ is non-empty and connected, we discuss some relation between $\mathbb{K}$-framings and the extended first Johnson homomorphism.

 A spin structure on an oriented surface $\Sigma$ has played essential roles in various classical contexts, and is important even now, which is illustrated also by the fact that the underlying structure of a super Riemann surface is a spin Riemann surface.
 In some classical context, it is given as a theta characteristic, which Johnson \cite{J80a} called a {\it quadratic form} on the surface $\Sigma$, while it is also a fiberwise double covering of the unit tangent bundle $U\Sigma$.
 It was Johnson \cite{J80a} to establish a clear correspondence between these two notions by introducing a lifting $H_1(\Sigma; \bZ/2) \to H_1(U\Sigma; \bZ/2)$.
 But the lifting is defined by taking a simple closed curve as a representative of each homology class.
 Hence it is a little bit complicated.
 In this paper, we construct a map $\pi_1(\Sigma) \to H_1(U\Sigma; \bZ)$, which recovers Johnson's lifting, by taking a generic immersed loop as a representative of each element of $\pi_1(\Sigma)$.
 This should clarify a geometric meaning of Johnson's lifting.
+In this paper we consider only a compact connected oriented surface $\Sigma$.
+By the classification theorem, it is classified by its genus and the number of its boundary components, so that we denote $\Sigma = \Sigma_{g, n+1}$ if the genus equals $g \geq 0$ and the number of its boundary component is $n+1 \geq 0$.
+If $n \geq 0$, then the fundamental group $\pi_1(\Sigma)$ is free of rank $2g+n$.
+But, for a while, we confine ourselves to the surface $\Sigma_{g,1}$ of genus $g$ with one boundary component.
+Let $\Gamma_{g,1}$ be the mapping class group of $\Sigma_{g,1}$ fixing the boundary {\it pointwise}.
+For the surface $\Sigma_{g,1}$, the Poincar\'e duality gives a $\Gamma_{g,1}$-equivariant isomorphism $H_1(\Sigma_{g,1}; \bZ) = H^1(\Sigma_{g,1}; \bZ)$.
+Morita \cite{Mo89} computed $H^1(\Gamma_{g,1}; H^1(\Sigma_{g,1}; \bZ)) = \bZ$ and named its generator $k \in H^1(\Gamma_{g,1}; H^1(\Sigma_{g,1}; \bZ))$, where he did not decide the sign of $k$.
+Prior to this computation, Earle \cite{E78} introduced a cocycle representing $k$ in the context of the Abel-Jacobi map, so that we call the class $k$ {\it the Earle class}.
+Chillingworth \cite{C72a, C72b} already constructed the class $k$ on the Torelli subgroup of $\Gamma_{g,1}$ using nowhere vanishing vector fields on $\Sigma_{g,1}$.
+On the whole mapping class group $\Gamma_{g,1}$, Furuta \cite[p.569]{Mo97} remarked that the class $k$ is the extension class of the extension of $\Gamma_{g,1}$-modules